http://www.healingtherapies.info/ChickenFeet.htm

 100 pounds of frozen poultry feet, obtained from freshly killed

-commercial broilers, eight to nine weeks old, grown and processed
+commercial broilers, eight to nine weeks old, grown and

-the dilute acetic acid.
+exposed to the dilute acetic acid.

 Next the solution was drained from the comminuted feet by being